 And even when our human spirit forgets or gets distracted, our friend the Holy Spirit advocates for us and reminds us of what we have already learned about our Father.

 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 John 14:26 NIV

 Whereas our human spirits can be dinged by hurt, tempted to lash out, be built up, be pure or evil, the Holy Spirit remains steady and true.
 It reminds us of who we are in Christ and kindles our battle cry!

-Prayer for Renewal & Mind, Body, Spirit Wellness
+Prayer for Healing the Mind, Body, and Spirit

 God, I come to you in humble awe of how you crafted us together with beautiful intention.
 Thank you for creating us to commune with you!
 I ask you to use these bible verses about mind, body, and spirit to show us where we need to surrender or make changes.
 I ask you to speak wisdom to us through your Holy Spirit so that we may receive integrated healing and find the balance between body, mind, and spirit that you intended for us at creation.
 Teach us to rest in the completeness we find only in you, not striving to fix what you’ve already perfectly planned.
 Amen.

 Be sure to also read: